learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins-lab/README.md

+# One-to-Many and Many-to-Many Joins - Lab

+## Introduction

+In this lab, you'll practice your knowledge on One-to-Many and Many-to-many relationships!

+## Objectives

+You will be able to:
+- Query data including Many-to-Many relationships
+- Write queries that make use of Join Tables

-# One to Many and Many to Many Joins
+# One-to-Many and Many-to-Many Joins
 <img src='Database-Schema.png' width=550>

-# Write a one to one join
+# Write a One-to-One join

 ```python
 #Your code here
 ```

-# Write a one to many join
+# Write a One-to-Many join

 ```python
 # Your code here
 ```

-# Write a many to many join
+# Write a Many-to-Many join

 ```python
 # Your code here
 ```

+## Summary

+In this lab, you practiced your knowledge on One-to-Many and Many-to-many relationships!